syncfusion-content/blazor-docs/blazor/rating/events.md

 ## Created

-The rating component triggers the[Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Created) event when the rendering of the rating component is completed.
+The rating component triggers the [Created](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Created) event when the rendering of the rating component is completed.

 ```cshtml